There are few contraindications to breastfeeding because of the infant's medical condition.

 Problems with oral intake:

 If lack of oral feeding is the only problem, babies can be fed expressed milk.
-Mothers will need expert advice on establishing or maintaining milk supply with exclusive expressing, which follows the same principles as for mothers of very preterm babies outlined here.
+Parents will need expert advice on establishing or maintaining milk supply with exclusive expressing, which follows the same principles as for very preterm babies outlined here.

-If supplementary feeds are necessary but oral feeding is not contraindicated, remember breastfeeding is a source of comfort for mother and child, and is particularly useful for analgesia during painful procedures.
-Babies who are mixed fed can receive infant formula while suckling at the breast with a supplementary nursing system.
+If supplementary feeds are necessary but oral feeding is not contraindicated, remember breastfeeding is a source of comfort for parent and child, and is particularly useful for analgesia during painful procedures.
+Babies who are mixed fed can receive infant formula while suckling at the breast with a supplementary nursing system (also called an at breast supplementer).

 Breastfeeding is not all or nothing